-Son, Wednesday the 8th of March 2017 is a date which we will always remember.
-This is the date our home was flooded.
+Wednesday the 8th of March 2017 is a date which we will always remember my son.
+It is the day the birds stopped singing and the date our home was flooded.
 It’s hard to explain the feeling of waking up and seeing that your life has changed.

 You have a voice

 The title of this post may not seem to directly correspond to this.
 I hope that I can explain it now.

 We have a bamboo tree at our home.
 Since we moved here we have loved watching hundreds of birds build their home in it.
 We have seen baby birds who have fallen from the tree, we have tried to nurse them, protected them from our dogs and cats, and we have hurt every time we have found one hurt or worse, dead.
 Your compassion and understanding of this process has always been something I have been proud of.
 Over 500 birds lost their life on the morning of the flood.

 So how does this correspond?
 You have a voice son, tell people what you think and feel.
 Don’t be afraid to share your thoughts as I am now.

 The strength of the flood was something that I will never forget.
 The water built up so quickly.
 It has been hard for me to watch you go through the impact of this.
 You show constant resilience but I still feel for you today.
 This type of change is hard to deal with.
 To be woken up in the middle of the night in an event like this brings change into your world so quickly.
 How to deal with this is hard.